Senior Director - Pediatric Product Development

 JJ World Headqtrs US

 Why I'm a JPAL

-Jacqueline Phillips is a Senior Director in the Child Health Innovation Leadership Department (CHILD) at Johnson & Johnson where her primary responsibilities are support of pediatric drug, device and other product development.
-She has worked collaboratively across the therapeutic areas, is actively involved with the first-of-its-kind pediatric incubator ([email protected]).
+Jacqueline Phillips is a Senior Director in the Child Health Innovation Leadership Department (CHILD) at Johnson & Johnson, where her primary responsibilities are the support of pediatric drug, device, and other product development.
+She has worked collaboratively across the therapeutic area and is actively involved with the first-of-its-kind pediatric incubator ([email protected]).
 Externally she is the co-chair of the Pediatric Working Group at Advamed and was recently elected to the executive council of the Section on Advanced Technology and Therapeutics (SOATT) of the American Academy of Pediatrics (AAP).
 She serves as a judge for pediatric device competitions in partnership with MedTech Innovator.
 Before joining J&J, Jacqueline was an Associate Professor of Pediatrics at Rutgers Medical School and Medical Director of the Pediatric Intensive Care Unit at the Children’s Hospital.
 Jackie earned her medical degree from New York Medical College, and received her Master’s in Business Administration from Rutgers Business School.

 "It always seems impossible until it's done."

 Two memorable events are playing varsity basketball all through college, including on the court before an NBA Nets game, and that I had the opportunity to hold the Stanley Cup when Ken Daneyko brought it to the hospital.